boycce/monastery/docs/schema.md

   index: true,
   // Monastery will automatically create a unique mongodb index for this field
   unique: true,
+  // Practically means type = 'id', but also enables population
+  model: 'pet',
-  // Practically means type = 'id', but allows plugins to hook into this flag (more soon)
+  // Practically means type = 'id', but also allows plugins to hook into this flag (more soon)
   image: true,
   // Field will only be allowed to be set on insert when calling model.insert
   insertOnly: true,